jaydenwen123/GolangSpider/README.md

 this is my network spider with golang language.in this project,I use the following  real examples and  the following technology  and framework to complete this project.Now let's start.

+> this is using to learning the technology with golang,do not use business to earn money....

 ## Using Technology And FrameWork ##
 1. gjson(https://github.com/tidwall/gjson)
 2. goquery(https://github.com/PuerkitoBio/goquery)